 The project leader for this study is Dr Andrés Domingo, a national scientist from Uruguay.
 The main purpose of this project is to quantify the post-release mortality of Atlantic shortfin makos on pelagic longlines, which was non-existent when the project started, to potentially contribute to their assessment and management.
 To that end, Survivorship Popup Satellite Archival Transmitting Tags (sPATs) were acquired and distributed to the participating laboratories for deployment in three main areas of the Atlantic: the northwest Atlantic, the tropical northeast Atlantic and equatorial region, and the southwest Atlantic.
 A total of 14 sPATs have been deployed thus far by scientific observers from IPMA (EU-Portugal), DINARA (Uruguay), NOAA (USA), Brazil and EU-Spain, and additional information from 29 miniPATs was also available to estimate post-release mortality.
 Of the 35 specimens with available information, eight died (22.9%), whereas the remaining 27 survived (77.1%), at least the first 30 days after tagging.
-The updated and deployment of remaining miniPATs will be done during the second semester of 2021 and throughout 2022, depending on the opportunities, considering the current difficulties with onboard missions due to the pandemic.
+The updated results from this project were reported and published in Miller et al., 2020.
+Tag deployment has continued and deployment of remaining miniPATs will be done during the second semester of 2021 and throughout 2022, depending on the opportunities, considering the current difficulties with onboard missions due to the pandemic.
 The results of this project with regards to the post-release mortality of the shortfin mako are being updated and analysed and are planned to be presented during 2022.

-Movements, stock boundaries and habitat use of shortfin mako in the Atlantic Ocean
+Movements, stock boundaries and habitat use of shortfin make in the Atlantic Ocean